w3c/wai-website/pages/about/groups/agwg.md

 ## Contact the chairs

-If you have a question for the group’s chairs or the W3C staff contact, email [group-ag-chairs@w3.org](mailto:group-ag-chairs@w3.org).
+If you have a question for the AG Working Group’s chairs or the W3C staff contact, email [group-ag-chairs@w3.org](mailto:group-ag-chairs@w3.org).